l3shyyy/ProxyLogon-Useful-PowershellScripts/README.md

 NOTE: After executing, it is good practice to set back to restrcited

 # Scheduled-Task-Check
-**Description:** A Simple Powershell script that exports Scheduled Tasks to the Temp Directory.
+**Description:** A Simple Powershell script that exports Scheduled Tasks to the Desktop.
 Can help in locating tasks scheduled by attackers for persistence on system.

 **Usage:** <br />
 **.\ScheduledTaskChecker.ps1**

-Results will be found at C:\temp\[DATE]ScheduledTasks.csv
+Results will be found on your desktop.

 # PCAL Audit (Password Change at Logon Audit)
 **Description:** A simple script you can run to verify what users are set to change their password at next logon.